PDBeurope/mmcif-gen/README.md

   --deposit DEPOSIT     Path for the deposition process via XCE --txt TXT             Path to add additional information or overwrite in mmcifs
 ```
-There are two operations defined for DLS facility.
+There are two operations defined for XChem facility.
-dls_operations_soakdb.json: This operation file is used to create an investigation file from purely soakdb sqlite file.
+xchem_operations.json: This operation file is used to create an investigation file from purely soakdb sqlite file.
 Data not found is highlighted in the output file
-dls_operations.json: This operation file is used to create an investigation file and relies on pickle + cif files.
+xchem_operations_soakdb.json: This operation file is used to create an investigation file and relies on pickle + cif files.

 #### Importing data from Ground state file